-How does Bark detect potential new accounts?
+How does Bark detect new accounts your kid creates?

-Nothing.
-However, Bark detects changes in activity over time and notifies you if one of your child's accounts has significantly less activity as compared to previous periods.
+Though you can block apps and sites, it's possible your kid may open a new social media account on a friend's device.
+The good news is, Bark detects changes in activity over time and notifies you if one of your child's accounts has significantly less activity as compared to previous periods.

 This drop-off often indicates the child may be using a different account on that same platform, or perhaps using a new platform altogether.
 Either way, it's worth asking the child about their change in usage and understanding why it might be the case.